zilishen/documentation/content/nms/support/support-package.md

 The collected data is saved to the directories `dqlite/core`, `dqlite/dpm`.

-Additional directories may be created if other products are installed: `dqlite/acm` for NGINX API Connectivity Manager and `dqlite/adc` for NGINX Application Delivery Manager, respectively.
+Additional directories may be created if other products are installed: `dqlite/acm` for NGINX API Connectivity Manager.

 ### timeseries